Crystal Sceptre: History

-The sceptre was probably accembled in London, c.1380–1420, though the rock crystal was probably carved in Paris and presented to the City of London between 1415 and 1421: it was mentioned as being carried by the Lord Mary at the cornonation of Queen Katherine in 1421.
-A rare object of medieval gold to have survived to the modern day, it was hidden during the Commonwealth and kept safe by the Lord Mayor Sir Thomas Bloodworth during the Great Fire of London in 1666.
+The sceptre was probably assembled in London, c.1380–1420, though the rock crystal was probably carved in Paris and presented to the City of London between 1415 and 1421 – it was mentioned as being carried by the Lord Mayor at the coronation of Queen Katherine in 1421.
+Few medieval gold objects survive to the modern day, but it was hidden during the turmoil of the Commonwealth and kept safe by the Lord Mayor Sir Thomas Bloodworth during the Great Fire of London in 1666.
 The central boss of crystal was damaged and replaced with a glass replica by the jewellers Rundell, Bridge & Rundell in the 1830s.

-The sceptre is kept in the Guildhall, and usually only seen in public at the annual instalation of the new Lord Mayor and at the coronation of a monarch.
+The sceptre is kept in the Guildhall, and usually only seen in public at the annual installation of the new Lord Mayor and at the coronation of a monarch.
 It is one of the symbolic items – sceptre, sword, purse, seal – that are touched during the annual Silent Ceremony to install a new Lord Mayor each November, but remains in its protective box throughout.

 The sceptre went on public display for the first time in 2015, at the Guildhall Art Gallery.